Miltonly/Streets/Etherington Way

 How far is Etherington Way from Toronto?

-The drive to Milton GO Station takes about seven minutes, and the train to Union Station runs roughly 60 minutes.
-Total door-to-door commute is around 67 minutes.
-Driving to downtown Toronto takes about an hour without heavy traffic.
+The drive to Milton GO Station takes seven minutes; from there, the train to Union Station runs about 60 minutes.
+Total door-to-door time is roughly 67 minutes, a realistic commute for hybrid schedules.

 Who is Etherington Way a good fit for?